uniqlydev/BPI-Clone/README.md

   - In your terminal, run ```docker build -t postgres_server .``` to build the docker image
   - Run ```docker run -d -p 5432:5432 postgres_server``` to run the docker container
   - The ```init.sql``` will be run automatically to create the database and table for the project
+- Setup **GMAIL SMTP**
+  - In Gmail, go to "Manage your Google account" and enable two-factor authentication
+  - Go to App Passwords and add a new app specific password
+  - Copy the password shown on screen and setup the ```.env``` file with your credentials
 - Setup **.env**
   - Create a ```.env``` file in the **root directory**
     - DB_HOST=localhost